psrenergy-docs/ncp-release-notes/docs/home.md

 * Corrected the spillway-constraint configuration screen.
 * Fixed the sub-hourly inflow import screen.
 * Corrected the screen for defining generic interpolation constraints.
+* Corrected the mathematical logic applied to thermal generators when a single minimum start-up time is defined for all temperature conditions (hot, warm, and cold).

 # Version 5.29